kubernetes-sigs/kueue/site/content/en/docs/concepts/multikueue.md

 ---
-title: "MultiKueue Admission Check Controller"
+title: "MultiKueue"
-date: 2024-02-08
+date: 2024-02-26
-weight: 2
+weight: 7
 description: >
-  An admission check controller for multi cluster job dispatching.
+  Kueue multi cluster job dispatching.
 ---

 {{% alert title="Warning" color="warning" %}}
 _Available in Kueue v0.6.0 and later_
 {{% /alert %}}

-MultiKueue is an [admission check](/docs/concepts/admission_check/) controller designed to provide the manager side functionality for multi cluster job dispatching.

-You can enable it by setting the `MultiKueue` feature gate.
-Check the [Installation](/docs/installation/#change-the-feature-gates-configuration) guide for details on feature gate configuration.

 {{% alert title="Warning" color="warning" %}}
 MultiKueue is currently an alpha feature and disabled by default.
+Check the [Installation](/docs/installation/#change-the-feature-gates-configuration) guide for details on feature gate configuration.
 {{% /alert %}}

-## MultiKueue Overview

 A MultiKueue setup is composed of a manager cluster and at least one worker cluster.